National and regional identity in Spain: Linguistic

 The 1978 Constitution specifies Spanish as the official language of the State and declares that "all Spaniards have the duty to know it and the right to use it".
 It goes on to state that other Spanish languages shall also be official within their respective Autonomous Communities as laid down in their Statutes of Autonomy.
 This provision has been criticised as a "territoriality principle", conflicting with the "personality principle" underlying the right to use Spanish anywhere in Spain.

 Among the Spanish population as a whole, Spanish is spoken by 98.9%, and 23.3% speak Catalan/Valencian (17.5% speak Catalan and 5.8% speak Valencian), 6.2% speak Galician and 3,0% speak Basque.
 Valencian and Catalan are regarded by most linguists and the European Union as the same language.
-There are other minority languages such as Asturian and Leonese which are both dialects of the same language, spoken in Asturias and the region of León, alongside Aragonese and Aranese in the Pyrenees.
+There are other minority languages such as Asturian, Cantabrian and Leonese which are dialects of the same language, spoken in Asturias,Cantabria and the region of León, alongside Aragonese and Aranese in the Pyrenees.